anacosantos/TheInternetProject/specs/disappearing-elements/README.md

 ## Check if the buttons are going to their respective page
 - Access Url
 - Click on Home Button
-- Verify if go to Home page
+- Verify if goes to Home page

 - Access Url
 - Click on About button
-- Verify if go to About page
+- Verify if goes to About page

 - Access Url
 - Click on Contact Us button
-- Verify if go to Contact Us page
+- Verify if goes to Contact Us page

 - Access Url
 - Click on Portfolio button
-- Verify if go to Portfolio page
+- Verify if goes to Portfolio page

 ## Refresh button appering another button
 - Access Url